nikkilkuang/nikkilkuang.github.io/content/authors/nikki/_index.md

 I'm a PhD candidate in Computer Science at UC San Diego, where I am fortunate to be advised by [**Prof. Yian Ma**](https://sites.google.com/view/yianma/home), and closely collaborate with [**Prof. Tara Javidi**](https://tjavidi.eng.ucsd.edu/), [**Prof. Sean Gao**](https://scungao.github.io/).

-My primary research interests span **reinforcement learning** (RL), foundation models and Bayesian inference, with a focus on addressing fundamental challenges in sequential decision making under uncertainty.
+My primary research interests span **reinforcement learning (RL)**, foundation models and Bayesian inference, with a focus on addressing fundamental challenges in sequential decision making under uncertainty.
 More recently, I am particularly interested in **LLM alignment and reasoning**, exploring how RL plays a role in these topics.
 The goal of my research is to design provably efficient and practical algorithms with performance guarantee, achieving both statistical and computational benefits. <!-- Towards this end, I typically resort to statistical modeling, sampling and optimization methods. -->

-During my PhD, I spent my summers as an intern at IBM research, Amazon and Honda Research Institute, working on LLM for personlization, RL for ranking and recommendation systems, and robotics.
+During my PhD, I spent my summers as interns at IBM research, Amazon and Honda Research Institute, working on LLM for personlization, RL for ranking and recommendation systems, and robotics.

 <!-- I have also worked on practical AI/ML problems in interactive data-driven systems, including RL for ranking systems,
 LLM for personalization, agents and robotics. -->